 First, thanks for investing in Gunner safety for you dog.
 Second, we’re here to help!
 If you’re not sure if you’ve selected the right size for your dog, use these resources below.
 If you’d rather talk to us directly, shoot an email to firstname.lastname@example.org or schedule a phone call with us here to talk with us at your convenience.

-Primarily For Safe Travel
+Choose The Best Crate For Safe Travel

 Rethink what you “know.”
 This is the best advice that our Customer Experience team gives to those asking about the best kennel fit for travel.

 Addison created the Gunner kennel specifically for transportation, and that factors into our own fit recommendations: when thinking about if the size you’ve selected is the correct one, please consider if you will use the G1™ primarily for kenneling at home or for securing the K9’s safety while traveling.

 If you are going to primarily use this crate for travel, we always recommend a snug fit for a Gunner kennel.
 This protects the dog in the case of an accident: the less wasted interior space the better.
 Think about it like this… if you’re hitting the brakes too hard – or God forbid, get into a wreck – you’d rather that your dog have less room to move around inside the kennel.

 It’s a bit of a mind-shift in what you might normally take into consideration when making sure a kennel is the right size, but we believe this is for the safety of the dog.
 And honestly, many of our customers have found that their dog feels more secure when traveling in a tighter area too.
 Here’s a good visual for you to consider when selecting a crate for travel: